Coordinated Disclosure · VU#487875

 Regressed Since Day 8

-The production Keycloak administrative console (ai-assist2prd-keycloak-contapp1.[...].azurecontainerapps.io, full FQDN in canonical PDF) returned HTTP 404 at Day 8 (network-layer restriction); at Day 63 it returns HTTP 200 with full Keycloak Administration Console served.
-The resource version identifier 8yof5 served at Day 63 matches the identifier captured in original 2026-03-13 reconnaissance - the instance is in the same configuration state as Day 0.
+The production Keycloak administrative console (full FQDN in the CERT/CC case materials) returned HTTP 404 at Day 8 (network-layer restriction); at Day 64 it returns HTTP 200 with full Keycloak Administration Console served.
+The resource version identifier 8yof5 served at Day 64 matches the identifier captured in original 2026-03-13 reconnaissance - the instance is in the same configuration state as Day 0.

 Bucket 5.4 2 items